 23 February 1989

-Kuzak secretly picks a retired gay judge to hear his case of Matthew Leonard, a gay Olympic athlete, whose recent announcement of his homosexuality has apparently voided his endorsement contract with an advertising company.
+Kuzak secretly picks a retired gay judge to hear his case of Matt Leonard, a gay Olympic athlete, whose recent announcement of his homosexuality has apparently voided his endorsement contract with an advertising company.
 Meanwhile, Abby learns that Lt.
 Ringstrom is marred with two children and decides to break up with him.
 Kelsey and Markowitz have problems over looking after their newly adopted baby daughter.
 Roxanne tells Meyer that she thinks they should separate for a while to sort out their feelings for each other.
 Meyer then crashes a romantic date between Victor and Allison where he confides in them about his marital problems.

 23 March 1989